Architectural patron Phoebe Apperson Hearst lived here

 Charles Grigsbys famous garden.
 The mansard-roofed apartment building across the street still stands. (photo courtesy of Rita Frances Strom)

-Within a few years, Louise Reed had married the Berkeley realtor Charles E. Grigsby, fifteen years her junior.
-They made several trips to Guatemala and eventually sold the plantations.
+Within two years, Louise Reed had married the Berkeley realtor Charles E. Grigsby, a family friend and advisor 15 years her junior.
+The Grigsbys made several trips to Guatemala and eventually sold the plantations.
 The proceeds were invested in East Bay real estate.
 Grigsbys green thumb soon turned the garden at 2334 Le Conte Avenue into a showplace.

 The house, along with the Wheeler house and the former reception hall, was one of just a few structures in the vicinity that survived the 1923 Berkeley fire.
 In the late 1920s, when land was cheap, religious seminaries wishing to build near the campus snapped it up.
 As a result, the neighborhoods character changed from residential to institutional.

-Following Louise Reed Grigsbys death in 1948, her property (now renumbered 2368 Le Conte Ave.) was sold to the Mormon Church.
+Following Louise Reed Grigsbys death in 1948, her house and garden were sold to the Mormon Church.
 The garden was replaced by a large featureless building, but the original house is preserved largely as it used to be.
 The only discernible physical difference is the paint on the once natural stucco, but without a spacious garden to offset it, the former Hearst residence looks more than ever like an overblown tract house.

 An earlier version of this article was published in the Berkeley Daily Planet on 12 January 2007.